nodejs/promise-use-cases/meeting-discussion.md

   - There is no easy way to address the promises "in a scope" - for example to gather tracing information about all promises in a given request transaction or whatnot.
 C# synchronization context.

 ### Testing:
-  - Fake timers break with promises because there is no way to "pump" the event loop. (#13)
+  - Fake timers break with promises because there is no way to "pump" the event loop. (use case #13)
     - Common request from timer users - all of Sinon.JS and Jest
       - people currently transpiling their async/await code in order to test it - which isn't great.
   - No way to control where an async function is and test different synchronization possibilities easily
-    - For example people request being able to reproduce race conditions. (#14)
+    - For example people request being able to reproduce race conditions. (use case #14)

 ### Performance:
   - Users are still using Bluebird for the heaviest promise loads - especially libraries.
 We need to convince users that native promises are fast enough.
-Note this might be due to a better debugging story or `promisifyAll`.
+Note this might be due to a better debugging story or `promisifyAll`. (use case #15)
   - Async iterators don't have a great performance story yet which might hinder further adoption - although it appears that not that many people are using them so it's hard to draw conclusions.

 ### User Expectations: